-Frontline Professional Growth (Formerly My Learning Plan)/Employee Evaluation Management (Formerly OASYS)/WebReg - 515.081/515.082/515.083
+Frontline Professional Growth (Formerly My Learning Plan)/Employee Evaluation Management (Formerly OASYS)/WebReg/Frontline Time and Attendance Management - 515.081/515.082/515.083/515.084/515.184

 Online tracking of professional development and session/conference registration activities.
 Additional modules allow for observation and appraisal management.
 Frontline setup is purchased through service code (515.081) and is billed only in the initial year.
 Both Professional Growth and Employee Evaluation Management have moved to an unlimited user model.
 Professional Growth is billed under (515.082) and Employee Evaluation Management can be purchased under (515.083).
+Frontline Time and Attendance Management (515.084) is a web-based system to track employee time and attendance and apply custom payroll rules; associated setup fee (515.184).